MichaelDearsley/Weather-App-API/README.md

-# Beginner-JavaScript-Projects
+# Weather-App-API
-This repository includes some of the projects I made following tutorials.
+This repository includes a weather app API I made following a tutorial.